icidasset/icidasset/src/Writings/building-blocks.md

 ---

 _This is a more visual approach to the topic of purely-typed functional programming.
-What does it mean to have a "pure" programming language?
+What does it mean to have a "functional" programming language?
 What are types?
-What do you mean by "functional" programming?
+What makes a functional-programming language "pure"?
 These are the questions we will answer here, with a focus on simplicity._

-## The Case For Simplicity
+## Simplicity

 ![](/images/fp/simple.png)